 Kris Randall, President and Chair, Policy Committee

-Kris Randall is a riparian ecologist and currently the Coordinator for the Partners of Wildlife Program, U.S. Fish and Wildlife Service.
-Prior to this position, she worked with EcoPlan Associates, Inc., a private consulting firm in Mesa, Arizona, and for 8 years at the Arizona Department of Environmental Quality as the Riparian/Wetland Coordinator.
-Kris received a Bachelor of Science in Zoology and a Master of Natural Science in Ecology from Arizona State University.
-She has been a member of the Arizona Riparian Council since 1987 and co-chaired the Protection and Enhancement Committee, which has now become the Conservation Committee.
-Currently, she chairs the Policy Committee.
-Kris has also previously served as President of the Council.
-Her current projects focus on understanding fluvial processes of arid-region streams and developing restoration plans for riparian and wetland areas.
+Kris Randall is a riparian ecologist who recently retired from the U.S. Fish and Wildlife Service where she was the State Coordinator for the Partners for Fish and Wildlife Program.
+Prior to this position she worked at the Arizona Department of Environmental Quality as the Riparian/Wetland Coordinator.
+Kris received her Bachelor of Science in Zoology and a Master of Natural Science in Ecology from Arizona State University.
+She has been a member of the Arizona Riparian Council since 1987 and is the chair of the Policy Committee.
+Currently she volunteers for the U.S. Fish and Wildlife Service assisting with bird monitoring and helping with restoration projects in southeastern Arizona.

 Vacant, Vice President

 Cindy Zisner is a founding member of the Council since it began in 1986.
 She holds a B.S. in Bioagricultural Sciences and an M.S. in Botany, both from Arizona State University.
 Cindy is employed at the Julie Ann Wrigley Global Institute of Sustainability (formerly the Center for Environmental Studies) at Arizona State University where she has had many different jobs over the years from laboratory work, administrative duties, web development, database entry, among others.
 She represents the Council at environmental education fairs throughout the state, maintains the Council listserv and website, is editor of the newsletter, and chair of the Education Committee.
 She is also production editor of the Journal of the Arizona-Nevada Academy of Science.

 John Hathaway, Treasurer